 How do vegans get protein?
 Plant-based protein sources are abundant, and we’ll explore them here, from whole foods like grains and legumes, to today’s wide array of vegan meat substitutes.
-Chances are, if you’ve gone vegan and report the news to a non-vegan you’ll be asked, “How do you get your protein?”
+Chances are, if you’ve gone vegan and announce it to a non-vegan you’ll be asked, “How do you get your protein?”

 How to determine your daily protein requirement

-Arriving at how much protein you need is based on a simple calculation.
-The Recommended Daily Allowance (RDA), established by the National Academy of Sciences, states that an adult in good health needs 0.36 grams of protein per pound of body weight.
-Thus, a 160-pound man needs about 58 grams of protein a day, and a 120-pound woman needs about 43 grams.
+Arriving at how much protein you need is based on a calculation.
+The Recommended Daily Allowance (RDA), established by the National Academy of Sciences, states that an adult in good health needs an average (average being the operative word) of .8 grams of protein per kilogram of body weight.
+So just to give you an idea, for a 125-pound woman that would be about 46 grams of protein per day.
+Not difficult to achieve, but remember, there are variables.

-The next time someone asks you where vegan get their protein, refer to this list.
-It’s by no means an exhaustive list of all plant-based protein sources, but a fairly thorough rundown of many of the most common, and ones you’re likely to use most.
+The next time someone asks you where vegan get their protein, refer them to this list.
+It’s not exhaustive list of all plant-based protein sources, but a fairly thorough rundown of many of the most common, and ones you’re likely to use most.

 Beans and legumes (cooked, 1/2 cup serving)